Mempawah Kingdom: Opu Daeng Menambun's reign and Islamic influence

 Opu Daeng Menambun comes from the Bugis Luwu Kingdom in South Sulawesi.
 Opu Daeng Menambun's father named Opu Tendriburang Daeng Rilaga traveled from Sulawesi to the countries in the Malayan Peninsula.
-Opu Tendriburang Daeng Rilaga is the son of Opu La Maddusilat, the first Bugis king to convert to Islam.
-Opu Tendriburang Daeng Rilaga had five sons who were invited to travel to the Malayan Peninsula.
-The five children of Opu Tendriburang Daeng Rilaga were Opu Daeng Menambun, Opu Daeng Parani, Opu Daeng Celak, Opu Daeng Marewah, and Opu Daeng Kemasi.
+Opu Tendriburang Daeng Rilaga is the son of Opu La Maddusila, the first Bugis king to convert to Islam.
+Opu Tenrri borong Daeng Rilekke had five sons who were invited to travel to the Malayan Peninsula.
+The five children of Opu Tendriburang Daeng Rilaga were Opu Daeng Menambun, Opu Daeng Parani, Opu Daeng Chelak, Opu Daeng Marewah, and Opu Daeng Kemasi.
 Their arrival to the Malayan Peninsula became one of the migration stages of the Bugis people that occurred in the 17th century.
 Opu Tendriburang Daeng Rilaga and his five sons played an important role in the Malayan Peninsula and Borneo, especially in the spread of Islam.

-The arrival of Opu Daeng Menambun to Borneo was actually at the request of Sultan Muhammad Zainuddin (1665-1724), to reclaim the throne of the Matan Sultanate which was forcibly taken by Pangeran Agung, brother of Sultan Muhammad Zainuddin.
+The arrival of Opu Daeng Menambun to Borneo was actually at the request of Sultan Muhammad Zainuddin (1665–1724), to reclaim the throne of the Matan Sultanate which was forcibly taken by Pangeran Agung, brother of Sultan Muhammad Zainuddin.
 Opu Daeng Menambun's brothers, who were in the Johor Sultanate at the time helping quell the upheaval there, immediately left for Matan.
 With the help of the Bugis brothers, the throne of Sultan Muhammad Zainuddin was saved.
 Opu Daeng Menambun was then married to Ratu Kesumba, daughter of Sultan Muhammad Zainuddin.
 Not long after, Opu Daeng Menambun's brothers returned to the Johor Sultanate.

 After the death of Opu Daeng Menambun's brothers, internal turmoil occurred again in the Matan Sultanate.
 Sultan Muhammad Zainuddin's children argued over who had the right to inherit the throne of the Matan Sultanate if their father died.
 Sultan Muhammad Zainuddin again asked for help from Opu Daeng Menambun who had returned to the Johor Sultanate.
 Opu Daeng Menambun complied with Sultan Muhammad Zainuddin's request and immediately headed to Matan for the second time, while his four other brothers did not participate because their energy was needed to help the Johor Sultanate.

 Thanks to Opu Daeng Menambun, disputes in the Matan Sultanate could soon be resolved peacefully.
 For the services of Opu Daeng Menambun, Sultan Muhammad Zainuddin was pleased to bestow Opu Daeng Menambun with the honorary title of Pangeran Mas Surya Negara.
 Opu Daeng Menambun decided to stay in the Matan Sultanate with his wife, and they had several children together named Putri Candramidi, Gusti Jamiril, Syarif Ahmad, Syarif Abubakar, Syarif Alwi, and Syarif Muhammad.